Shailshahvt/imdb-on-netflix/CONTRIBUTING.md

-# 🤝 Contributing to IMDBuddy
+# 🤝 Contributing to imdb-on-netflix

-Thank you for your interest in contributing to IMDBuddy!
+Thank you for your interest in contributing to imdb-on-netflix!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start

 1. **Fork the repository**
-2. **Clone your fork**: `git clone https://github.com/yourusername/IMDBuddy.git`
+2. **Clone your fork**: `git clone https://github.com/yourusername/imdb-on-netflix.git`
 3. **Create a branch**: `git checkout -b feature/amazing-feature`
 4. **Make your changes**
 5. **Test thoroughly**